WikiTeq/docker-wikiteq-stack/README.md

 - `MW_USE_IMAGE_MAGIC` controls the `$wgUseImageMagick`
 - `MW_LOAD_SKINS` controls the list of extension to enable out of the pre-installed skins list (see below)
 - `MW_LOAD_EXTENSIONS` controls the list of extension to enable out of the pre-installed extensions list (see below)
+- `MATOMO_USER` - Matomo username, fill in after initial Matomo setup
+- `MATOMO_PASSWORD` - Matomo password, fill in after initial Matomo setup
+- `MATOMO_URL` - URL of the Matomo instance within the network, keep as it in most cases

 # Settings